-- Married students - In most cases, when the student comes to Whitman College as a married student, we will treat the student as independent.
-However, Whitman College reserves the right to treat the student as dependent for its own scholarship funds depending upon individual circumsatances.
+- Married students: In most cases, when the student comes to Whitman College as a married student, we will treat the student as independent.
+However, Whitman College reserves the right to treat the student as dependent for its own scholarship funds depending upon individual circumstances.

 For students who come to Whitman College as single, dependent students, and who marry while in attendance, the College will continue to treat them as dependent.